 How to pick the best prepaid phone plans

 When shopping for a prepaid phone plan, price is paramount.
-That’s because prepaid plans don’t often come with the kind of benefits postpaid cell phone phone plans offer.
+That’s because prepaid plans don’t often come with the kind of benefits postpaid cell phone plans offer.
 That said, some carriers — such as Metro By T-Mobile and Boost — do work in a few perks, so be aware of those when picking your plans.

-Besides price one of the most important things to consider is what carrier offers the best coverage around your home and workplace.
-That’s true even if you look beyond the Big Four carriers for service.
-Other wireless services — known as mobile virtual network operators, or MVNOs — use the cellular networks of AT&T, Sprint, T-Mobile or Verizon for their coverage.
+Besides price, one of the most important things to consider is what carrier offers the best coverage around your home and workplace.
+That’s true even if you look beyond the Big Three carriers for service.
+Other wireless services — known as mobile virtual network operators, or MVNOs — use the cellular networks of AT&T, T-Mobile or Verizon for their coverage.
 (Some MVNOs turn to multiple carriers.)
 So if Verizon’s network is particularly strong where you are, for example, MVNOs that use Verizon’s network for coverage will perform well, too.
 Just be aware that MVNOs can see their traffic slowed if a carrier’s network gets too crowded.

 5G coverage is now a part of what some MVNOs offer.
 Metro subscribers can access T-Mobile's 5G with an eligible phone, as can Mint Mobile customers.
 Visible has added 5G access on Verizon's network to select phones, while both AT&T prepaid and Cricket customers can get on 5G with the most expensive prepaid plans at each carrier.